The Legacy of the Industrial Revolution

 Some of the many ways that the Industrial Revolution and Age have influenced our thinking at a deep, fundamental level include the following:

-It has produced a consumerist mindset in the public, with the commodification of everything, including, in many cases, human beings, to various degrees – even going so far as perpetuating a global industry in human trafficking and child enslavement.
-It has, as I previously mentioned, reshaped education, which has come to be perceived as a process of manufacturing skilled professionals to fit various roles in society, not as a lifelong process of growth and discovery, which is how many of the great thinkers of the past understood education.
+It has produced a consumerist mindset in the public, with the commodification of everything, including, in many cases, human beings, to various degrees.
+It even goes so far as to perpetuate a global industry in human trafficking and child enslavement, I would argue.
+As I mentioned earlier, education has been reshaped: it is now perceived as a process of manufacturing skilled professionals to fit various roles in society, rather than as a lifelong process of growth and discovery, as many of the great thinkers of the past understood it.

 The Industrial Revolution has reshaped medicine, enabling the Big Pharma takeover of the medical system worldwide and the corresponding marginalization of holistic and alternative health practitioners.
-It has reshaped food production and the production of agro-chemicals, fertilizers and pesticides.
+It has reshaped food production through the production of agrochemicals, fertilizers, and pesticides.
 It has given us GMOs, synthetic fast foods, frozen dinners (laced with preservatives and sugar), factory farming with its attendant abuse of livestock, and so forth.
 The sugar industry and its lobby have pushed for the inclusion of “added refined sugar” in everything, resulting in the global obesity epidemic.

-Most significantly, especially to the current discourse of “global warming” and “climate change,” the Industrial Revolution gave us the phenomenon of industrial pollution at a scale previously unheard of and unimagined.
-Mass industrialization has given us Chernobyl, Fukushima and every oil spill, radioactive hazard and toxic chemical dump in history.
-It has given us the hole in the ozone layer, industrial smog, elevated levels of CO2 in the atmosphere, the pacific garbage patch, sea turtles stuck inside disposable plastic six-pack rings and beached whales with bellies full of plastic waste.
+Most significantly, especially in the current discourse on “global warming” and “climate change,” the Industrial Revolution introduced industrial pollution on a scale previously unheard of and unimaginable.
+Mass industrialization has given us Chernobyl, Fukushima, and every oil spill, radioactive hazard, and toxic chemical dump in history.
+It has given us the hole in the ozone layer, industrial smog, elevated CO2 levels in the atmosphere, the Pacific garbage patch, sea turtles stuck inside disposable plastic six-pack rings, and beached whales with bellies full of plastic waste.

-The consequences of this trend are numerous – it has produced the widespread loss of individuality and originality and a pervasive “groupthink” and spirit of conformity.
+The consequences of this trend are numerous — it has produced a widespread loss of individuality and originality and a pervasive “groupthink” and spirit of conformity.
 It has resulted in a society of self-regulating “sheeple” who are afraid to step out of line for fear of being punished.
 Or, is it more accurate to describe our society as lemmings going off a cliff?
-The public is now easily manipulated by unscrupulous “elites” and political leaders because of its failure to question authority in a meaningful way even when it is deliberately misled, kept in the dark and lied to by political and cultural leaders.
+The public is now easily manipulated by unscrupulous “elites” — political and cultural leaders — because it fails to question authority meaningfully, even when it is deliberately misled, kept in the dark, and lied to.
 The public is increasingly willing to acquiesce to invasive surveillance imposed by the state and corporate bodies in the interest, supposedly, of “security.”
-Alternative thinkers are widely ridiculed, marginalized and labeled as “conspiracy theorists” because their ideas are perceived as being far-fetched, incomprehensible and unbelievable.
-There is no general objection even when such personalities are censored from social media platforms and have their rights stripped from their persons.
+Alternative thinkers are widely ridiculed, marginalized, and labeled as “conspiracy theorists” because their ideas are perceived as being far-fetched, incomprehensible, and unbelievable.
+There is no general objection even when such personalities are censored on social media platforms and their rights are stripped.

-Thanks to this pervasive Industrial Age culture of conformity and acquiescence, the public does not object even to the general rollout of demonstrably hazardous technologies such as 5G cellular towers and influenza vaccines.
-Instead, the public is easily distracted and kept preoccupied and in the dark by shallow media spectacle – spectator sports and television sitcoms – the “bread and circuses” of our time.
-Furthermore, we see the elevation in status of corporate CEOs and entrepreneurs, who are often perceived as mythic figures – highly paid and widely revered.
-Simultaneously, thanks to mass media, we see the elevation in status of media personalities – television anchors, film actors, stand-up comedians and other performers – who are regarded as superhuman, larger-than-life celebrities, though this is obviously no more than an illusion perpetuated by the media machine.
+Thanks to this pervasive post-Industrial Age culture of conformity and acquiescence, the public does not object even to the general rollout of demonstrably hazardous technologies such as 5G cellular towers and influenza vaccines.
+Instead, the public is easily distracted and kept preoccupied and in the dark by shallow media spectacle — spectator sports and television sitcoms — the “bread and circuses” of our time.
+Furthermore, we see the elevation in status of corporate CEOs and entrepreneurs, who are often perceived as mythic figures — highly paid and widely revered.
+Simultaneously, thanks to mass media, we see a rise in the status of media personalities — television anchors, film actors, stand-up comedians, and other performers — who are regarded as superhuman, larger-than-life celebrities, though this is obviously no more than an illusion perpetuated by the media machine.

-Ultimately, one has to come to realize how deeply the Industrial Revolution, and the subsequent industrial and post-industrial ages, have shaped our lives and our thinking – often beyond our ability to even recognize it.
-So much of what we take for granted in this modern, twenty-first century age of convenience and abundance has been made possible thanks to the Industrial Revolution.
-But though it has made life much easier in a number of ways – for example, in the creation of the experience of leisure, which was previously hard to come by – it has, nevertheless, constrained, limited and boxed-in our thinking and our experience of life in a number of crucial ways, and continues to do so to this day.
+Ultimately, one has to come to realize how deeply the Industrial Revolution and the subsequent industrial and post-industrial ages have shaped our lives and our thinking — often beyond our ability to recognize.
+So much of what we take for granted in this modern, twenty-first-century age of convenience and abundance has been made possible thanks to the Industrial Revolution.
+But though it has made life much easier in a number of ways — for example, in the creation of the experience of leisure, which was previously hard to come by — it has, nevertheless, constrained, limited, and boxed-in our thinking and our experience of life in a number of crucial ways, and continues to do so to this day.

-It is only when we collectively experience something like the global shutdown caused by the recent Coronavirus outbreak, which has resulted in a pause in the perpetually running engine of the global economic system, that we are able to stop and take a moment to appreciate and understand the impact that the Industrial Revolution has had – and continues to have – on our lives.
-And we can begin to question whether or not it is a positive, healthy trend and whether we can or should change things in some way going forward – whether or not we can think outside the box and question our reality in fundamental ways with an eye towards improving our circumstances for future generations.
+It is only when we collectively experience something like the global shutdown caused by the recent Coronavirus outbreak, which has resulted in a pause in the perpetually running engine of the global economic system, that we are able to stop and take a moment to appreciate and understand the impact that the Industrial Revolution has had — and continues to have — on our lives.
+And we can begin to question whether it is a positive, healthy trend; whether we can or should change things in some way going forward; and whether we can think outside the box and question our reality in fundamental ways, with an eye toward improving circumstances for future generations.